andrewalderson/angular-avatar-editors/README.md

 I am using this repository to explore different types of avatar editors I have encountered on the web.
 Most avatar/images editors I come across aren't concerned with accessiblity os this is the main focus of these projects.

+#### Roadmap

+This roadmap outlines the current and future goals for this repository.

+- ✅ Complete
+- 🟡 In progress
+- 💤 Not started

-#### Basic Avatar Editor - <mark>under development</mark>
+## Basic Avatar Editor

 A very basic avatar editor that uses a `img` element and a CSS Transform with a `DOMMatrix`.
-Supports Mouse, Touch and Keyboard interactions.
+This implementation doesn't support rotation since there is not way to rotate the image with just the mouse.
+Rotation either requires a touch gesture of an external control.

+- Features
+  - ✅ Fit image on load
+  - ✅ Zoom image with Mouse Wheel
+  - 💤 Zoom image with Touch (Pinch Zoom)
+  - 💤 Zoom image with Keyboard
+  - ✅ Move image with Mouse
+  - ✅ Move image with Touch
+  - 💤 Move image with Keyboard
+  - 💤 Accessiblity
+    - 💤 Screen reader support

+## Google Avatar Editor

+A replication of the current Avatar Editor used by Google.
+It uses an `img` element to render the transformed image.

+- Features
+  - 🟡 Fit image on load
+  - 💤 Zoom image with Mouse Wheel
+  - 💤 Zoom image with Touch (Pinch Zoom)
+  - 💤 Zoom image with external controls
+  - 💤 Zoom image with Keyboard
+  - 💤 Move image with mouse / touch
+  - 💤 Move image with Keyboard
+  - 💤 Rotate image with external controls
+  - 💤 Accessiblity
+    - 💤 Screen reader support

-#### Microsoft Avatar Editor - <mark>under development</mark>
+## Microsoft Avatar Editor

 A replication of the current Avatar Editor used by Microsoft.
 It uses a `canvas` element to render the transformed image.
-Supports Mouse, Touch and Keyboard interactions.
-Also, supports external controls (sliders and buttons) to edit the image

-#### Google Avatar Editor - <mark>under development</mark>

-A replication of the current Avatar Editor used by Google.
-It uses an `img` element to render the transformed image.
-Supports Mouse, Touch and Keyboard interactions.
-Also supports an external button for rotation and a crop selection rectangle for scaling.
+- Features
+  - 💤 Fit image on load
+  - 💤 Zoom image with Mouse Wheel
+  - 💤 Zoom image with Touch (Pinch Zoom)
+  - 💤 Zoom image with external controls
+  - 💤 Zoom image with Keyboard
+  - 💤 Move image with mouse / touch
+  - 💤 Move image with Keyboard
+  - 💤 Rotate image with external controls
+  - 💤 Accessiblity
+    - 💤 Screen reader support